Author: Atarah al'Norahn

 If a penance must be given, any five sisters can sit in judgment to set it, if asked.
 The One Power cannot be used in a penance (TPoD, Ch.
 4).
 In addition, the Chair of Remorse, which is used to punish criminals, is forbidden by law to be used on initiates of the Tower.
 Yukiri claims that if it is found out that she, Seaine, Saerin, Pevara and Doesine have used the Chair of Remorse on Talene, they will be unchaired from the Hall, as well as possibly birched and exiled; if they are wrong about Talene being Black Ajah, they may even be stilled (WH, Prologue).

 When an individual is questioned by the Tower, it is forbidden for blood to be shed or bones to be broken.
 In addition, Healing must be given before any questioning begins.
 The questioning, if begun after sunrise, must be done before sundown, or if begun after sunset, before sunrise.
 For initiates of the Tower, the law is even more restrictive; for instance, the One Power is not allowed to be used (TPoD, Ch.
 4).

 Any runaway novice must be put back in white as soon as possible and must be kept under strict discipline until she can return to the White Tower to be punished (TPoD, Ch.
 28).
 Runaways who are caught are expected to be perfect in basically everything they do; things that might be overlooked in another novice are punished “swiftly and strongly” (WH, Ch.
 8).

-When a runaway novice is returned to the White Tower, she is publicly birched, and then closely watched for at least another year (WH, Ch.
+When a runaway novice is returned to the White Tower, she is publicly birched and closely watched for at least another year (WH, Ch.
 8).